 Elapids like cobras, kraits, and coral snakes have two enlarged fangs in the front of the mouth which are specialized for injecting venom subdermally.
 Venom travels through the lymph node network and blood vessels to quickly spread throughout the body.
 With Elapid bites, you should wrap the bite like the video below shows.

-Pit vipers have a different kind of venom that primarily destroys tissue and causes blood clotting to such a degree that eventually all the clotting factors are used and the snakebite victim can bleed from orifices with little or no clotting ability.
+Pit vipers have a different kind of venom that primarily destroys the tissue and causes blood clotting to such a degree that eventually all the clotting factors are used and the snakebite victim can bleed from orifices with little or no clotting ability.

 In case of a bite by a viper, no wrapping or touching of the bite site is recommended, just get to the hospital promptly and you’ll likely recover fine.
 Some vipers with very long fangs can inject so deep they can reach muscle tissue.